eXpOSNitc/expos-docs/README.md

 $ mkdocs serve
 ```

-Your version of the website should be up in `http://localhost:8000/`.
+Your version of the website should be up in [`http://localhost:8000/`](http://localhost:8000/).

 ## Troubleshooting

 Sometimes changes are not reflected on the website, make sure to disable caching in your browser.

-## CONTRIBUTING
+## Contributing

-Please port pages from [https://exposnitc.github.io/](https://exposnitc.github.io/) to Markdown and send a pull request.

-The directory structure of the project is available here: [https://github.com/eXpOSNitc/eXpOSNitc.github.io](https://github.com/eXpOSNitc/eXpOSNitc.github.io)
+If you encounter issues with the website or have fixes please raise a pull request/issue.